Miloš Šestić: International career

 At international level, Šestić was a member of the Yugoslavia national team at one European Championship (1984) and one World Cup (1982).
 He also represented his country at one Olympic Games (1980) and one Mediterranean Games (1979), winning the gold medal at the latter tournament.

+Šestić was critical of his team's role at the UEFA Euro 1984, commenting:

+Šestić earned a total of 21 caps, scoring 2 goals and his final international was an April 1985 World Cup qualification match against then reigning European champions France.